 The intrauterine device (IUD), is a birth control device placed into a woman’s uterus by a health care provider.
 It is usually made of plastic or metal with a string attached.
 There are 2 types of IUDs.
-The devices that contain copper can stay in the uterus for up to 10 years.
+A copper IUD can stay in the uterus for up to 10 years.
 IUDs that contain the female hormone progesterone can stay in place up to 5 years.
 The IUD prevents pregnancy by changing the physical environment of the reproductive tract.
 These changes appear to prevent the egg from being fertilized or implanting and growing in the uterus.
-Ask your provider for more information about the IUD or you may visit their websites and/or ask for their patient brochures at your next visit to our office.
-Also, contact your insurance company to obtain payment information and ask about any potential authorization requirements.
-Our office offers the following IUDs: Mirena, Skyla, Kyleena, Liletta and the hormone free Paragard.
+Request an appointment using our form below, and we encourage you to reach out to your insurance to obtain payment information and potential authorization requirements.